navapro/Angry-Birds/proposal.md

 - Atleast 3 levels.
 - Maps that show progress and levels.
 - Start/Menu page.
-- tutorial/game play explanation.
+- game play explanation.
 - enemy and killing the enemy.

 ## Nice To Have List
+- tutorial.
 - Background Music and sound effects.
 - Atleast 2 mods for better performance (EX: guide lines for better aiming and bigger birds).
 - practice level.
-- coins for pushasing skin and astethics.
+- coins for purchasing skin and astethics.
 - better sound efffects and settings to control it.
 - More than 5 levels with incresing dificulty.
 - Inventory and store with fancy charecters.